ropensci/dbparser/README.md

 ### dvobject Structure

-`dvobject` is an R list object that contains one or more of the following sub-lists:
+`dvobject` introduces a unified and compressed format of drugs data.
+It is an R list object that contains one or more of the following
+sub-lists:

 - **drugs**: list of data.frames that contain drugs information (i.e. synonyms, classifications, …) and it is the only mandatory list